mlin2/InstrumentationServer/README.md

 PlatformsPath: yourpath/android-sdk-linux/platforms/

 Run the following commands from your terminal

-This will download all the maven dependencies and execute the tests. mvn test mvn raml:generate mvn exec:java
+This will download all the maven dependencies and execute the tests. mvn test

+This will generate all the model classes and endpoint interfaces defined in InstrumentationServer/raml/iaas.raml mvn raml:generate

+This will run the server
+mvn exec:java